 Veterans Hospice Care

 For those who answered their country’s call, we’re here to help you answer your final call.
-At the end of life, many veteran patients need support with medical, emotional, spiritual and psychological conditions that may differ from a civilian hospice patient.
+At the end of life, many Veteran patients on hospice care need support with medical, emotional, spiritual and psychological conditions that may differ from a civilian hospice patient.

 The We Honor Veterans Program is a collaboration between the National Hospice and Palliative Care Organization and the U.S. Department of Veterans Affairs.
 Together, their mission is to “ensure that veterans receive the best quality care in the best possible manner and setting while honoring veterans’ preferences.”

-Hoffmann Hospice is proud to be a Level Four partner with the We Honor Veterans Program showing our dedication to fulfilling this mission.
-Let us serve you as you so bravely served your country.
+Hoffmann Hospice is proud to be a Level Four partner with the We Honor Veterans Program, showing our dedication to fulfilling this mission and serving our local Veterans.

-- Individualized plan of care for Veterans and their families.
+- Individualized plan of care for each Veteran patient on hospice care and their families.

 - Coordination of care with the VA and other healthcare organizations.